su2code/SU2/Tutorials/Laminar_Cylinder/Laminar_Cylinder.md

 Several of the key configuration file options for this simulation are highlighted here.
 We again highlight some options concerning numerics for a viscous flow of this nature:
 ```
+%
 % Convective numerical method (JST, LAX-FRIEDRICH, CUSP, ROE, AUSM, HLLC,
 %                              TURKEL_PREC, MSW)
 CONV_NUM_METHOD_FLOW= ROE
 %
-% Spatial numerical order integration (1ST_ORDER, 2ND_ORDER, 2ND_ORDER_LIMITER)
+% Monotonic Upwind Scheme for Conservation Laws (TVD) in the flow equations.
+%           Required for 2nd order upwind schemes (NO, YES)
+MUSCL_FLOW= YES
 %
-SPATIAL_ORDER_FLOW= 2ND_ORDER_LIMITER
-%
 % Slope limiter (VENKATAKRISHNAN, MINMOD)
 SLOPE_LIMITER_FLOW= VENKATAKRISHNAN
 %
 % Coefficient for the limiter (smooth regions)
-LIMITER_COEFF= 100.0
+VENKAT_LIMITER_COEFF= 10.0
 ```
 For laminar flow around the cylinder, the 2nd-order Roe upwinding method showed good performance when the Venkatakrishnan limiter was used.
 Without the limiter, the computation is much less stable and may not converge.
-Note that, in order to activate the limiter for the upwind methods, 2ND_ORDER_LIMITER must be selected for the SPATIAL_ORDER_FLOW option.
-If 2ND_ORDER is chosen, no limiting will be applied to the convective flux during the higher-order reconstruction.
-Limiting is not applicable for 1ST_ORDER, as there is no higher-order reconstruction and thus no need to limit the gradients.
+Note that, in order to activate the limiter for the upwind methods, SLOPE_LIMITER_FLOW must be set to something else than NONE.
+Otherwise no limiting will be applied to the convective flux during the higher-order reconstruction.
+Limiting is not applicable if MUSCL_FLOW=NO, as there is no higher-order reconstruction and thus no need to limit the gradients.
 The viscous terms are computed with the corrected average of gradients method (by default).
-As in the flat plate tutorial, it is recommended that users experiment with the LIMITER_COEFF value for their own applications.
+As in the flat plate tutorial, it is recommended that users experiment with the VENKAT_LIMITER_COEFF value for their own applications.

 ### Running SU2